Hidden Level’s Drone Tracking System Ready-Made for New FAA Rules

 The Hidden Level AMS also checks and validates RID signals by correlating fine angle estimates from its sensors on the received RID broadcast messages with the drone position information included in the messages.

-That allows Hidden Level’s AMS to detect any drones failing to broadcast RID data or transmitting false information, and report it almost instantaneously, Cole said.
-That capability is essential to any organization, whether it’s a city, a stadium or a company facility, that is trying to ensure safety and security, Cole said.
+That allows Hidden Level’s AMS to detect any drones failing to broadcast RID data or transmitting false information, and report it almost instantaneously.
+That capability is essential to any organization, whether it’s a city, a stadium or a company facility, that is trying to ensure safety and security.Jeff Cole, CEO and co-founder of Hidden Level

 The Hidden Level AMS is a cloud-based scalable solution that utilizes a local network of passive RF drone detection sensors, much like a cellular network, that is owned, operated, and maintained by Hidden Level.
 The sensors, installed on buildings, rooftops and cell towers, provide real-time location data on drone aircraft.
 Clients receive streaming AMS data that integrates into a variety of common security platforms.